mcp-pinecone

 Installing via Smithery

-To install the Pinecone MCP Server for Claude Desktop, use the following command:
+To install Pinecone MCP Server for Claude Desktop automatically via Smithery:

 npx -y @smithery/cli install mcp-pinecone --client claude